Terje Hauge

-Terje Hauge (born 5 October 1965 in Bergen, Norway) is a former Norwegian football referee from the club Olsvik IL.
+Terje Hauge (born 5 October 1965) is a Norwegian former football referee from the club Olsvik IL.

 Career

 Since he made his debut in 1990, Hauge has refereed 232 matches in the Tippeligaen.
 He has been an authorised FIFA referee since 1993.
 He won the Kniksen award as referee of the year in the Tippeligaen in 2004, 2007 and 2010.

 Hauge was ranked as an Elite referee in the UEFA Referees Categories, until the end of his international career.